logo

 Proud Caulk — Determine if it needs to be cut down or replaced.
 Replacement is necessary if the caulking is loose or the seam holds water.

-If seam failures appear, mark them with tape.
-Once the deck has thoroughly dried, make any necessary caulk seam repairs before the general deck sand out.
 NOTE: Sanding removes raised caulking; so some technicians prefer to make repairs after sanding, but these repairs must be performed carefully to prevent damage to the newly sanded deck.

 Sanding carefully and slowly are the keys to beautifying rather than destroying a teak deck.